majorsilence/Dev/_posts/2021-09-04-openvpn-client-vm.md

 Start ubuntu.
 If you see any error messages about missing drives or anything press enter or the space bar a couple times.
 Or do both until it starts (one time setup problem).
 ![Start ubuntu](/images/vpn-client-vm/006.png)

-Follow the ubuntu install promts untill you are at the login scrren.
+Follow the ubuntu install prompts until you are at the login screen.
 ![pick a language](/images/vpn-client-vm/007.png)

 ![Machine name and credentials](/images/vpn-client-vm/008.png)

 Once the install is done you can pick a screen resolution.
 I like full screen.
-The nice things with ubuntu 18.04 quick create is it comes with hyper-v enhanced sessions enabled so resolution changes apply easily at any time.
+The nice thing with ubuntu 18.04 quick create is it comes with hyper-v enhanced sessions enabled so resolution changes apply easily at any time.
 ![Pick a screen resolution](/images/vpn-client-vm/009.png)

-I you see an xrdp session login you are running in enhanced mode.
+If you see an xrdp session login you are running in enhanced mode.
 Login
 ![Ubuntu login](/images/vpn-client-vm/010.png)

 The default ubuntu desktop.
-You'll noticed you are connected using remote desktop.
+You'll notice you are connected using 'remote desktop'.
 The bottom left hand side with 9 circles in a square is the application searcher.
 You will use it to open applications.
 ![The default ubuntu desktop](/images/vpn-client-vm/011.png)

 # Open VPN Client